 '''

+This example demonstrates a TCP server interface.

+It will listen for incoming connections on the

+specified IP address and port number.

 [[Default Interface]]

 type = AutoInterface

 interface_enabled = True

 You can create multiple isolated Reticulum

 networks on the same physical LAN by

 specifying different Group IDs.

 group_id = reticulum

-You can also choose the multicast address type:

-temporary (default, Temporary Multicast Address)

-or permanent (Permanent Multicast Address)

-multicast_address_type = permanent

 You can also select specifically which

 kernel networking devices to use.

-devices = wlan0,eth1
+devices = wlan0.eth1

 Or let AutoInterface use all suitable

 devices except for a list of ignored ones.

 ignored_devices = tun0,eth0

 '''